DangChuong-DC/OoD-NetArch/README.md

 # Attempt to analyzing relationship between Network architecture and Out-of-Distribution (OoD) performance

-*this repository exists for legacy & prospective reason
+#### This repository exists for legacy & prospective reason

+*if you make use of this code, give me some stars